Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 The global working principle of the multiboot rom is explained here in details: https://www.insidegadgets.com/2019/05/24/a-look-into-the-gb-smart-16m-flash-cart-inspecting-the-multi-game-menu-adding-flashing-support-and-a-basic-menu-maker/

 The custom multiboot rom must be at the root of the GB SMART cartridge (first 32 kB) and the other roms are aligned at offsets multiple of there own size (for example 32 kB roms must be aligned at offsets 0x8000, 0x10000, 0x18000, etc., 512 kB roms must be aligned at offsets 0x80000, 0x10000, etc.).
 Consequence : GB SMART 16M (2MB) can at most handle one 1MB rom (plus other smaller roms) and GB SMART 32M (4MB) one 2MB rom + one 1MB rom (plus other smaller roms).
-Final rule, the multiboot can handle 15 roms only (in fact 16, 15 + the custom multiboot rom) to fit on a Game Boy screen.
+Final rule, the multiboot can handle 15 roms only (in fact 16, 15 + the custom multiboot rom) to fit on the 18 tile lines of a Game Boy screen.

 When booting the system, the custom multiboot rom searches for a Game Boy logo every 32 kB after itself, deduces starting adresses for rom (and mapper pinout locking), creates the multiboot menu and allows the player to boot the desired rom.
 So the trick now is to recreate a fully working multiboot rom system that fits a maximum number of roms into the GB SMART cards without the original software.

 ## How to use the rom manager ?

 Simply dump Game Boy roms in the /roms folder and run the code.
 The principle is simple : big roms first and first seen first placed.
 The multiboot "filesystem" is filled with big roms at higher addresses first to optimize the placement, then the size of rom and addresses are progressively reduced.
-When no slots remain for writing, roms are simply rejected.
-If the cumulative size (2MB or 4MB) or number (15) of roms is bigger than the cartridge capacity, the code stops with an error message.
+When no slots remain for writing, roms are simply jumped.
+If the number of roms written is equal to the cartridge capacity, the code ends.
 The code generates a big OUTPUT.GB containing the whole « filesystem » that is ready to flash to your GB SMART card.
 You can check the rom with BGB emulator to be sure that everything is OK.

 Two versions of code are proposed : one for GB SMART 16M and one for GB SMART 32M.
 I developped the software on GB SMART 32M but I assume the rules are the same for GB SMART 16M (Except for the total size).

-The code could seem weird for Matlab veterans but it was made to be fully compatible with GNU Octave so some advance features of Matlab were not usable (like directly sorting structures for example).
+The code could seem weird for Matlab veterans but it was made to be fully compatible with GNU Octave so some advance features of Matlab were not usable (like quick sorting of structures for example).

 ## Why is it not 100 % reliable ?